bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/full_node.md

 ---
 title: Full Node - BSC Develop
 ---

-# How to Run A Fullnode on BNB Smart Chain

-## Fullnodes Functions

-* Stores the full blockchain history on disk and can answer the data request from the network.
-* Receives and validates the new blocks and transactions.
-* Verifies the states of every account.
+# 1.Background

+# 2.Run BSC Full Node By: Geth

-## Supported Platforms
+## 2.1.Supported Platforms

 We support running a full node on **Mac OS X**, **Linux**, and **Windows**.

-## Steps to Run a Fullnode
+## 2.2.Steps to Run a Fullnode

 ### Sync From Snapshot (Recommended)